White-Collar Labor

 Commentary

-White-Collar Labor remains active with a composite score of 54.6, driven by elevated hiring deterioration and claims spillover.
+White‑Collar Labor is emerging with a composite score of 43.8, driven by strong Claims spillover (53.2) and Hiring deterioration (47.0).